New Mills F.C.: History

 The Millers kicked off the 2016–17 league season with a 4–3 win over Cammell Laird under manager Garry Brown.
 This was the Millers' first win in almost 18 months.
 However, Brown resigned in September 2016 after a poor run of results, assistant Paul Williams taking over.
 In December 2016, with the team lying in the relegation zone of the NWCFL Premier Division, Williams was sacked and replaced by Calum Sykes, who had been in charge at nearby Stockport Town since its formation.
 Sykes immediately brought the entire Stockport Town team over with him, despite them playing in a lower division; the new team were unable to improve their league position and the Millers were relegated in April 2017, seven points short of safety.
 Sykes stayed until November 2017 but resigned after a poor run of results.
 His assistants Dowse and Cross stayed on as joint managers and despite some heavy defeats steered the club to a 14th-place position (halting a run of two successive relegations).
-A book has been written about the club's plight by local comedian Carl Jones entitled Winless; it is awaiting publication..
-Dowse resigned in November the next season claiming work commitments and Cross took the club to a 3rd from bottom finish, only narrowly avoiding another relegation.
-He and his entire management team were sacked soon after.